saraswatmks/saraswatmks.github.com/_posts/2026/2026-05-09-fine-tuned-reranker-loss-curve.md

 # Deep Dive into Fine Tuning a LoRA Reranker on Phi-3

-I recently finished reading the <a href="https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook" target="_blank">huggingface playbook</a> and got super excited about digging myself into a LLM internals.
+I recently finished reading the <a href="https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook" target="_blank">huggingface playbook</a> and got super excited about digging into the LLM internals.

 So, I fine tuned a 3.8 billion parameter language model to rank search results and tried to visualise internals.
 Every gradient norm at every layer.
 Every attention pattern before and after.
 Every hidden state at five different depths of the network.